pywbem/pywbem/docs/intro.rst

 There are some specific non-specification features that are included in pywbem for support of WBEM server specific features including:

-1. Openwbem server - includes support for an authentication extension (OWLocal password-less local authorization) that is part of the openwbem server.
+1. OpenWBEM server - includes support for an authentication extension (OWLocal password-less local authorization) that is part of the OpenWBEM server.

 2. OpenPegasus - includes support for the special interop namespace that may be used in some OpenPegasus implements `root/PG_InterOp`.
-Most implementations have moved to supporting the standard namespace (`interop`, 'root\interop') but for backward compatibility, this old interop namespace name was included in the table of namespaces that are searched by the `WBEMServer.get_interop_namespace()` method).
+Most implementations have moved to supporting the standard namespace (`interop`, 'root/interop') but for backward compatibility, this old interop namespace name was included in the table of namespaces that are searched by the `WBEMServer.get_interop_namespace()` method).

-3. OpenPegasus - Supports a mixed-case attribute name `EmbeddedObject` in xml responses that was defined in error in some old versions of OpenPegasus in addtion to the correct upper case.
+3. OpenPegasus - Supports a mixed-case attribute name `EmbeddedObject` in XML responses that was defined in error in some old versions of OpenPegasus in addtion to the correct upper case.